 GRADE 6 CURRICULUM

-The spiritual focus of the Vancouver Catholic Archdiocese this year is “What Do You Want of Me, Lord?”.
+The spiritual focus of the Vancouver Catholic Archdiocese this year is “Living, Celebrating and Proclaiming our Faith”.
 The religion program will incorporate the use of Christ Our Life, Image of God and Spirit of Truth textbooks.
 This year we will look at what it means to be a Catholic by looking in-depth at the Ten Commandments, the Beatitudes, and looking at Salvation History.
 Students will be given the opportunity to experience different prayer forms such as Lectio Divina.

 In Math, the students will study perimeter and area, algebra, plane geometry, transformations, fractions, decimals and integers, probability and data management.
 Once again, students will explore many integrated links with information technology throughout the math program.
 For example, students will use calculators and computers, work with spreadsheets and data management tools.
 Throughout the school year, there will be an emphasis on applying the concepts presented in authentic, problem-solving situations.
 Also, the students will login to Mathletics, an online Math skills program, approximately 3 to 4 times per week.
 If possible, encourage your child to access this program as frequently as possible from home for extra practice.